• Skip to primary navigation

 Grapes, walnuts, a small bowl with beans, a fish shaped bowl with dolmades, a salami, some pastel, a pot with preserved apricots, a pot of honey, a small pot with fig preserves, some pistachios, round wafers, a side view of roasted peppers on a plate and side view of tzatziki dip and anchovies.

-What Is a grazing board?
+What is a grazing board?

-I call this a Greek grazing board because it combines lots of the traditional Greek flavors loved by many.
-A little bit of everything is on this board.
-Fruit, nuts, cheese, dips and spreads, smoked fish and cured meats, fresh tomatoes, and cucumber, all perfectly paired together to make the perfect Greek appetizer platter.
+• This grazing board has a little bit of everything delicious: fruit, nuts, cheese, dips, spreads, smoked fish and cured meats, fresh tomatoes, and cucumbers.
+All are perfectly paired together to make the perfect Greek appetizer platter.

 Grapes, walnuts, a small bowl with beans, a fish shaped bowl with dolmades, half a lemon, sliced salami, a pasteli bar, a pot with preserved apricots, a pot of honey, a small pot with fig preserves, some pistachios, round wafers, sliced cheese, and tzatziki dip.